 In this paper, we have briefly reviewed the recent advances in quantum neural networks and utilized Yao.jl's framework to construct our code repository which can efficiently simulate various popular quantum neural network structures.
 Moreover, we have carried out extensive numerical simulations to benchmark these QNNs' performances, which may provide helpful guidance for both developing powerful QNNs and experimentally implementing large-scale demonstrations of them.

-Meanwhile, we mention that our open-source project is not complete since there are a lot of interesting structures and training strategies of QNNs unexplored by us, e.g. quantum convolutional neural networks, quantum recurrent neural networks, etc. We would be very happy to communicate with members from both the classical and quantum machine learning communities to discuss about and enrich this project.
+Meanwhile, we mention that our open-source project is not complete since there are many interesting structures and training strategies of QNNs unexplored by us, e.g. quantum convolutional neural networks, quantum recurrent neural networks, etc. We would be very happy to communicate with members from both the classical and quantum machine learning communities to discuss about and enrich this project.